 - Geo-blind.
 Pay the same amount without regard to location.
 Note this does NOT mean everyone gets the same salary, because taxes and expenses will vary based on location.
 Some people could end up getting twice the take-home pay!

 - Geo-balanced.
 Pay so that everyone receives the same amount, regardless of where they live.
 This means the company will pay very different amounts for each employee.
-For example, costs in one country in Europe can be twice what they are in another country.
+Gergely Orosz documents how the cost can vary by the employer by 13-42%!

 - Geo-based.
 The pay is adjusted based on what compensation people are getting in that location.
 People in San Francisco get paid more than people in Kansas or Poland.